 Many different collaborations brought her to think of an approach that attempts to expand the boundaries of dance; using museum spaces and crossing the disciplines of visual and fine arts and choreography.
 Clara Furey is interested in the dialogue between the different mediums that make an living art work, inviting them to interact in a horizontal hierarchy.

-Her works toured in numerous festivals including the Biennale of Venise, Les Rencontres Chorégraphiques in Paris, the FTA in Montreal, ImpulsTanz in Vienna, Performance Mix in N.Y and in different countries such as Lithuania, Czech Republic, Slovaquie, Spain, The Netherlands, Belgium.
+Her works toured in numerous festivals including the Biennale of Venise, Les Rencontres Chorégraphiques in Paris, the Festival TransAmériques in Montreal, ImPulsTanz in Vienna, Performance Mix in New-York City and in different countries such as Lithuania, Czech Republic, Slovakia, Spain, The Netherlands, Belgium.

 In addition to choreographic and performance work, Clara Furey shares her artistic processes through creative workshops and labs, inviting participants to come together and reflect on the mediums of choreographic and performance art.

-Clara Furey joined Par B.L.eux as an associate artist in 2016.
+Clara Furey joined Par B.L.eux as an associate artist.

 ARTISTIC STATEMENT :

 I am in a constant dialogue with the other mediums that constitute the work I am making now, and this excites me.
-This was the case, for example, with my dance beside one of Marc Quinn’s imposing lead sculptures, the aptly named Coaxial Plank Densitywhere I sought to question the existential void in a ritual dance which examined the porosity between life and death.
+This was the case, for example, with my dance When Even The beside one of Marc Quinn’s imposing lead sculptures, the aptly named Coaxial Plank Density where I sought to question the existential void in a ritual dance which examined the porosity between life and death.

 My practice in movement gives equal consideration to both space and sound, with the goal of encouraging the awakening of the sensorial perceptions of the audience, giving them emotive immediacy, direct access.